 Are all golf clubs the same size?

 Not all golf clubs are the same size.
-Part of what helps golfers get distance is by varying the length of the golf club shaft.
+Part of what helps golfers get distance is by varying the golf club shaft length.
 The longer the shaft, the further the club can go.
 In addition, it is important to remember that some golf manufacturers make clubs of different lengths.

 Getting the proper golf club sizes is a bit tricky for some people.
-If you are considered to be standard height and have standard arm length, chances are you will have no trouble finding the right golf club set for you.
-However, anyone that falls outside this range needs to be aware of the ability to change the length of the club and get something custom fitted to your needs.
+If you are considered standard height and have standard arm length, chances are you will have no trouble finding the right golf club set for you.
+However, anyone who falls outside this range needs to be aware of the ability to change the length of the club and get something custom-fitted to your needs.

 Why do golf club sizes matter?